MattHalloran/ReactGraphQLTemplate/README.md

 Once you are connected to your VPS, do the following:
 1. git clone <your_projects_url>
 2. Edit .env variables
+3. If using Digital Ocean:
+    a. ./droplet-setup.sh
+    b. sudo reboot
-3. If using Digital Ocean, run ./droplet-setup.sh.
-Other VPS services may require a similar setup step, but I have not tried them.
+    Note: Other VPS services may require a similar setup step, but I have not tried them.
 3. nohup docker-compose up &